sampotts/plyr/readme.md

 *Please note*: not all API methods may work 100%.
 Your mileage may vary.
 It's better to use the universal plyr API where possible.

 ## Shortcuts
 By default, a player will bind the following keyboard shortcuts when it has focus.
-If you have the `global` option to `true` and there's only one player in the document then the shortcuts will work when any element has focus, apart from an element that requires input (such as an `<input>`, `<select>` or `[contenteditable]`).
+If you have the `global` option to `true` and there's only one player in the document then the shortcuts will work when any element has focus, apart from an element that requires input.

 <table class="table" width="100%">
   <thead>